kernlab-scripps/kernlab-scripps.github.io/README.md

 1. install Ruby (https://www.ruby-lang.org)
 2. install Bundler (https://bundler.io)

-In the root-directory of the website, run the following commands:
+In the root-directory of the website, run the following commands to install the packages and show the website:

+    bundle update --bundler
+    bundle config set path 'vendor/bundle'
-    bundle install --path vendor/bundle
+    bundle install

     bundle exec jekyll serve

 the website will be available at [http://127.0.0.1:4000](http://127.0.0.1:4000).